nspin/dotfiles/config/xmonad/README.md

 # xmonad-config

-Xmonad configuration modularized as a standalone library
+Xmonad configuration modularized as a standalone library.

+`./xmonad.hs` is meant to live in `~`.